DevScouter/devscouter-react/README.md

 - Latest LTS (or stable) version of [Node.js](https://nodejs.org/en/) is required. (v18.17.0 at the time of writing)

+- `.env` file is required in the root directory.
+This file should contain the API URL for the backend server.

 - Install dependencies

     ``` bash